ratchanonp/ratchanonp/README.md

 ## About Me

-I'm a Contract Software Developer at Agoda with a passion for cloud infrastructure and DevOps practices.
+I'm a Associate Software Engineer at Agoda with a passion for cloud infrastructure and DevOps practices.
 I specialize in enhancing Kubernetes cluster observability and implementing strategies to reduce system downtime.
 I work collaboratively with cross-functional teams to drive operational efficiency and improve overall system performance.

 ## 🛠️ Interests